orangewise/markdeck/examples/features.md

 > Multi-paragraph quotes work too.
 >
-> Just add blank lines between paragraphs within the quote block.
+> Just add a blank `>` line between paragraphs within the quote block.
+>
+> This is the third paragraph of this blockquote.

 ---

-## Horizontal Rules
+## Slide Delimiters

-Content above

----
+In MarkDeck, `---` is used to separate slides.

-**Note**: The slide delimiter `---` must be on its own line with newlines before and after.
+**Note**: The slide delimiter `---` must be on its own line with blank lines before and after.

+Because of this, you cannot use `---` as a horizontal rule within a slide — it will always create a new slide instead.

 ---